Tag: garden basics (Page 1 of 2)

 Continue reading

 Nothing ushers in summer like fresh-picked strawberries.
-These perennial fruits are an essential for small-scale homesteads!
+These perennial fruits are an essential for small-scale homesteads, and growing strawberries is easier than you think!

 A handful of ripe strawberries